Matthew Hiltzik: Career

-Hiltzik is known for his work helping to build the public image of high profile women including Hillary Clinton, Ivanka Trump, Nicole Shanahan, Couric, and Ripa.
+Hiltzik has represented a number of high-profile women including Hillary Clinton, Ivanka Trump, Nicole Shanahan, Couric, and Ripa.

 He handled public relations pro bono for Darnella Frazier, the young woman whose recording of the murder of George Floyd helped to inspire protests against police brutality and played a key role in the conviction of Derek Chauvin.

-Hiltzik and his team were engaged by attorneys to support litigation in the Johnny Depp trial, and Hiltzik played a primary role in rehabilitating the actor's image during his successful defamation case against Amber Heard.
-Hiltzik kept a low profile in the media in the aftermath of the trial, while working to encourage support for Depp and revitalize his career.
+Hiltzik's firm was engaged by attorneys to support litigation in the Johnny Depp trial, and Hiltzik provided communications support to Depp's legal team during his defamation case against Amber Heard.
+Hiltzik kept a low profile in the media in the aftermath of the trial.

-Hiltzik is also known for coordinating publicity for the 80th Golden Globe Awards, which saw the ceremony return to live television after a brief hiatus.
+Hiltzik coordinated publicity for the 80th Golden Globe Awards.
 In 2023, he was included on Crain’s New York Business list of the most notable leaders in public relations and The Observer's "PR Power List".
 He was part of a panel on echo chambers and polarization in media at the Cornell University College of Arts and Sciences on April 19, 2023.

-The Observer listed Hiltzik Strategies as one of the top crisis and reputation management firms in 2024, noting that it had "significant growth" in its client base.
+The Observer listed Hiltzik Strategies as one of the top crisis and reputation management firms in 2024.
+The firm's alumni include Emily Feingold, head of communications at Netflix; Sarah Rothman, founder of The Lede; Melissa Nathan, founder of The Agency Group; Rachel Rosenzweig, communications director at Thrive Capital; Jeremy Watkins, head of communications for the New York Knicks and New York Rangers; Josh Raffel, a communications executive and former White House aide; Eliana Holm Yamshon, head of Global Head of Employer Brand at BlackRock; Eric Koch, founder of political strategy and communications firm Downfield Strategies; and Hope Hicks, chief operating officer of Devil May Care and former White House Communications Director.

 Hiltzik was described as "a leading crisis manager" in a 2025 article from The New York Times, which cited his work with Alec Baldwin, Katie Couric, Kelly Ripa, Brad Pitt and Johnny Depp.
 He also represented baseball player Shohei Ohtani during the interpreter gambling scandal, and is the spokesperson for internet personality MrBeast.

+Since the October 7 attacks in Israel, Hiltzik has worked with the families of missing Israeli hostages to bring about the return of hostages from Gaza.
+He worked with the family of murdered Israeli-American Omer Neutra for years as they sought the return of Neutra's remains.
+Omer Neutra's remains were returned to his family in Israel in November 2025.